 Twitch Earnings | When do I need to pay tax?

-We break down some of the key areas to consider, what actions you need to take, and how to deal with that pesky 30% withholding tax from Twitch!
+In this guide, our expert accountants for streamers are breaking down some of the key areas to consider, what actions you need to take, and how to deal with that pesky 30% withholding tax from Twitch!

-When do you need to pay tax?
+When do you need to pay tax on Twitch earnings?

-Yes – Donations are taxable!
+Yes – donations through Twitch and other streaming services are taxable!

 Googling your way through this one is not advisable.
 The term ‘donation’ used by Twitch and Patreon is a little misleading since it is a term more commonly reserved for charities – where no tax is paid on donation income.